 465 Wabasha St. N.

 St. Paul, MN

 Fuji Ya has a great variety of specialty rolls for prices that won’t break the bank.
 In my experiences, the sushi is the same at each location but the atmosphere is 100 times better at the Uptown spot.
 The dragon roll is probably one of the best I’ve had.

-Sakura’s location makes it ideal for a stop before an event at the Xcel Center.
-Though, truth be told, the sushi here is definitely good enough to merit a trip on its own.
+Sakura’s location makes it ideal for a stop before an event at the Xcel Energy Center.
+Though, really, the sushi here is definitely good enough to merit a trip on its own.
 The sushi menu may not be the biggest in the Twin Cities but it certainly contains some of the biggest flavor.
 This is especially true with the lobster and asparagus roll.

 The atmosphere of Saji-Ya is totally modern and chic, to the point you almost feel transported to a small cafe in Japan.
 The sushi bar is lit up in a glow-like fashion with plenty of seating both indoors and out to cater to any mood.
 The tempura is some of the best with its ability to balance a light, non-greasy crunch with crisp flavors.

 3070 Excelsior Blvd.